Frequently Asked Questions

 Frontend stack unification

 API-first CMS and frontend stack unification are, however, symbiosis.
-By using API-first CMS, you will be able to unify the frontend in the future since it gives you the freedom to use any frontend you choose as opposed to traditional systems, which have their own template languages.
+By using an API CMS, you will be able to unify the frontend in the future since it gives you the freedom to use any frontend you choose as opposed to traditional systems, which have their own template languages.

 #Overcoming API-first challenges

-Hygraph is a headless CMS and Federated Content Platform that supports the composable approach and provides a modular architecture fitting of an API-first platform.
+Hygraph is a headless CMS and Federated Content Platform that supports the composable approach and provides a modular architecture fitting of an API CMS platform.
 However, Hygraph goes beyond API-first and solves the problems that plague many enterprises with Content Federation.

 Engineering teams can build high-performance composable applications using native GraphQL Content APIs, and content creators can create, reuse, and distribute content wherever needed.